The purpose of this guide is to provide general guidance for importers who wish to import Mainland chilled chickens* into Hong Kong.

-Under regulation 4(3)(b) of the IGMPER, the Department will require chilled chickens from the Mainland to enter into Hong Kong through designated border crossing at Man Kam To if the import is via land, or Hong Kong International Airport if by air, or Cheung Sha Wan Wholesale Food Market or Western Wholesale Food Market if by sea.
+Under regulation 4(3)(b) of the IGMPER, the Department will require chilled chickens from the Mainland to enter into Hong Kong through designated border crossing at Man Kam To if the import is via land, or Hong Kong International Airport if by air.
 At these checkpoints, the food concerned shall be subject to inspection by the Department.

 The Department can exercise its power provided under section 62(1) of the PHMSO to collect food samples at points of entry to the territory for various food safety analyses, including microbiological and chemical tests.